 It wasn’t an easy journey at first.
 Every foreign student was obliged to go through a one-year Mandarin course before joining the real classes.
 It turned out that one-year taught us how to order food, ask for direction and have a frivolous and somewhat awkward conversation with Chinese girls, but almost nothing applicable in the management theory class.

-Madrid was no different with the internationally part.
+Madrid was no different from the internationally part.
 If only studying was not requiring long hours, the partying would have been even more amazing.
 But business schools are business schools just cause they are a reflection of a particularly ambitious professional life – work hard, play hard.

 I have never had the opportunity to be part of an Erasmus program.
-My undergraduate was paid by the Chinese government and for my masters, I paid myself with the help of a few honourable individuals.
-But Erasmus has been constantly putting European Union students through exchange programs.
+My undergraduate was paid by the Chinese government, and for my masters, I paid myself with the help of a few honourable individuals.
+But Erasmus has constantly been putting European Union students through exchange programs.

 In 2016, 725 000 people studied, trained or volunteered abroad with Erasmus.
 And this is just for that year.
-Since the program was established in 1987, millions of people got to learn something about other cultures, master another language, get into an intercultural relationship or fall in love with morcilla (the Spanish version of blood sausage).
+Since the program was established in 1987, millions of people learn something about other cultures, master another language, get into an intercultural relationship or fall in love with morcilla (the Spanish version of blood sausage).

 Most of all, studying abroad allows you to get a different perspective on learning.
 Things are always different from what you are used to studying in your home country.
-This combined with classmates and professors having a completely different background, broadens up your views and thinking arsenal.
+This, combined with classmates and professors having a completely different background, broadens up your views and thinking arsenal.

 Photo credit: Pablo by Buffer

 Copyright © 2018 Borislav Kiprin.
 All Rights Reserved.